-Book Club meets on the last Monday of every month at Fairfield Community Place, 1330 Fairfield Rd.
+Book Club meets on the last Monday of every month in the Youth Centre at Fairfield Community Place, 1330 Fairfield Rd.

 For more information or to join the book club, email email@example.com